 With Barack Obama’s presidential campaign underway, his advisors are working overtime to make sure their man appeals to the American public, and the first challenge is the name.

-Nintendo’s new gaming system has thrilled many players with its motion-sensing capabilities, some to the point of harm.
+Nintendo’s gaming system has thrilled many players with its motion-sensing capabilities, some to the point of harm.

 The search company has asked that people tread lightly when verbing its name—but can it turn away history’s momentum?